DavidGCalles/Back-Arquetipo/new_readme.md

 ## List of ENV variables used in the app
 1. SWAGGER_HOST: This variable needs to be present when deploying beyond local because if not, not even the basic acces tests wont work

     1.1.
-This variable is used inside app/routes/main.py in the endpoint @main_bp.route('/swagger.json').
+This variable is used inside app/_ _ init _ _.py.
 This will select the correct host depending on the deployment type.